1165 København K

 Every year, the University Post receives hundreds of e-mails from students with queries about housing.
 Most of them are students looking desperately for a place to stay, but a few of them are students sharing their often very odd ways of getting a place.

-Check out as a last resort the University Post’s 8 Creative Ways To Find A Place To Live .
+As a last resort, check out the University Post’s 8 Creative Ways To Find A Place To Live .